Nap199I/Muay-thai-boxing-Cwmbran/README.md

 ### Typography

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:
+The reason i picked these fonts were for a professional and clean look to the site.

+- [Libre Baskerville](https://fonts.google.com/specimen/Libre+Baskerville?query=libre) was used for the main nav titles.

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Roboto](https://fonts.google.com/specimen/Roboto?query=robo) was used for the primary headers and titles.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary text throughout the site.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer and back to top chevrons.

 ## User Stories